fedibtc/unifi-client/README.md

 <!-- [![License](https://img.shields.io/crates/l/unifi-client.svg)](./LICENSE) -->
 <!-- [![CI](https://github.com/fedibtc/unifi-client/workflows/CI/badge.svg)](https://github.com/fedibtc/unifi-client/actions) -->

-A Rust client library for the Ubiquiti UniFi Controller API.
-This crate provides a type-safe, async interface for interacting with UniFi controllers, allowing you to manage guests, sites, and more.
+UniFiClient is a third party Ubiquiti UniFi API client, allowing you to easily build your own UniFi integrations in Rust.
+UniFiClient comes with two primary sets of APIs for communicating with UniFi controllers, a high level strongly typed semantic API, and a lower level HTTP API for extending behaviour.

 > **Note:** This crate is not officially associated with or endorsed by Ubiquiti
 > Inc.

-## Features

 ## Features